majkinetor/posher/README.rst

     List of Windows features that are shipped with OS and installed using ``OptionalFeatures.exe`` on workstation Windows (Control Panel -> Turn Windows Features On or Off) or using Server Manager Roles and Features GUI interface on server.
 To get the complete list of features using the following cmdlets: ``Get-WindowsOptionalFeature`` (workstation) and ``Get-WindowsFeature`` (server).

 PROVISION
-    A list of provisioning Powershell ``[ScriptBlock]``s.
+    A list of provisioning Powershell scriptblocks.
 Each machine can add its own provisioner here.

 Each of those options can be turned on or off using simple Powershell statement.
 For instance::